-As the biotope occurs in tide swept or wave exposed areas (Connor et al., 2004), water movements will disperse organic matter reducing the level of exposure.
+As the biotope occurs in tide-swept or wave exposed areas (Connor et al., 2004), water movements will disperse organic matter and reduce the level of exposure to this pressure.
 The crusting coralline Lithophyllum incrustans were present at sites dominated by Ulva spp. in the Mediterranean exposed to high levels of organic pollution from domestic sewage (Arévalo et al., 2007), suggesting the encrusting corallines are not sensitive to this pressure.

 The animals found within the biotope may be able to utilise the input of organic matter as food, or are likely to be tolerant of inputs at the benchmark level.
-In a recent review, assigning species to ecological groups based on tolerances to organic pollution, characterizing animal species; Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from initial state, to slight unbalance' (Gittenberger & Van Loon, 2011).
+In a recent review, assigning species to ecological groups based on tolerances to organic pollution, characterizing animal species; Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from initial state to slight unbalance' (Gittenberger & Van Loon, 2011).

 Sensitivity assessment.
 It is not clear whether the pressure benchmark would lead to enrichment effects in this dynamic, scoured habitat.
 High water movements would disperse organic matter particles, mitigating the effect of this pressure.
-Based on the AMBI categorisation (Borja et al., 2000, Gittenberger & Van Loon, 2011), this ecological group is assessed as 'Not Sensitive' to this pressure based on 'High' resistance and 'High' resilience as there is no impact to recover from.
-Although species within the biotope may be sensitive to gross organic pollution resulting from sewage disposal and aquaculture they are considered to have 'High' resilience.
-The biotope is therefore considered to be 'Not Sensitive'.
+This biotope is probably 'Not sensitive' to this pressure, based on the AMBI categorisation (Borja et al., 2000, Gittenberger & Van Loon, 2011).
+Although species within the biotope may be sensitive to gross organic pollution resulting from sewage disposal and aquaculture, they are considered to have 'High' resistance to the pressure benchmark which represents organic enrichment and therefore 'High' resilience so that the biotope is assessed as 'Not Sensitive'.